Neche-Stephen/task-flow-frontend/README.md

     cd week10-frontend
     ```

-2. Open `index.html` in your preferred web browser to view the application.
+2. Open `index.html` in your preferred web browser to view the landing page of the application.
+You can go ahead to signup or login from the landing page

 ## Usage